JeremyFriesenGitHub/ai-snow-day-predictor/SECURITY.md

 We take the security of our project seriously.
 If you have discovered a security vulnerability, we appreciate your help in disclosing it to us responsibly.

-Please report any security vulnerabilities by sending an email to jeremyfriesenl@cmail.carleton.ca.
+Please report any security vulnerabilities by sending an email to jeremyfriesen@cmail.carleton.ca.
 We aim to assess and respond to your report within 48 hours.
 Here's what you can expect after submitting a report:

 We will acknowledge receipt of your report within 48 hours.
 We will provide an initial assessment of the report within a week.
 If the assessment requires further investigation, we will inform you.